 Reader’s report for the New Playwrights Trust.

+Please click HERE for purchase links to Amazon – but also available free to theatres and drama groups.
 Please send a message via the form on the Contact page

 SATAN: No, well I’m not as good in the mornings as you are…

 A short script written in about 1971 for possible television production as a ‘silent comedy’ – a kind of combination of silent movie and “Monty Python” comic sketch.